v4rakh/upda/_doc/Deployment.md

 example file `upda.service` which you can put into `/etc/systemd/system` or alike, then reload available systemd services with `systemctl daemon-reload` to make it available.

-Make sure that your `/etc/upda.conf` has all necessary `DB_POSTGRES_*` environment variables set to configure the database connection.
+Make sure that your `/etc/upda.conf` has all necessary environment variables, e.g. `DB_POSTGRES_*` and alike set to configure the database connection.

 Afterward, start and enable it with `systemctl enable --now upda.service`.